NewsLocal NewsNortheast Valley NewsScottsdale News

 Posted

-SCOTTSDALE, AZ — The Scottsdale City Council is expected to vote Tuesday night on increases to water and sewer rates.
+SCOTTSDALE, AZ — The Scottsdale City Council voted Tuesday night to increase water and sewer rates.

-City staff is recommending a 4.5% increase to water rates.
-They also want a 3.5% increase in sewer rates.
+City staff recommended a 4.5% increase to water rates.
+They also wanted a 3.5% increase in sewer rates.
 The extra money would cover rising electricity costs and upgrades to aging infrastructure.

 One percent of the water increase is targeted toward finding new water sources.
 New sources of water will be critical as Scottsdale draws 70% of its water from an increasingly uncertain Colorado River supply.